CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_12_Lab.md

     ![](Images/lab9/Ex0_task2_step7_1.png)

 9. Please Create Two Folders in F: Drive with Names **VHDs** and **VMs**.
+After that Start Internet Explorer and download Microsoft edge for better experience going forward, url to download microsoft edge - https://www.microsoft.com/en-us/edge

     ![](Images/lab9/Ex0_task2_step7_2_1.png)

-10. Within the Remote Desktop session to **az30312a-hv-vm**, start Internet Explorer, browse to this link https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019, and download the Windows Server 2019 **VHD** file and move the file from downloads to **F:\\VHDs** folder.
+10. Within the Remote Desktop session to **az30312a-hv-vm**, start microsoft edge, browse to this link https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019, and download the Windows Server 2019 **VHD** file and move the file from downloads to **F:\\VHDs** folder.
 (Please follow the below images if any doubts)

     ![](Images/lab9/new/ex0_task2_step10_1.png)